Find the Best Sportsbook Customer Service for You

 As a potential bettor, you hold considerable value.
 By phoning your sportsbook, you’ll get a sense of how attentive their customer service is.

 How to Discover the Best Sportsbook Chat Support

 Chat support at sportsbooks is awesome in theory.
 Any small question can be fired off and responded to without being put on hold.
 In practice, chat room help varies dramatically from site to site.
 Some sportsbooks still don’t provide a chat interface, while others operate at a level that is on par with Fortune 500 companies.

 The major problems in chat rooms are pre-written answers that don’t address actual concerns, and it’s clear that customer service personnel are fielding multiple questions simultaneously.
 Lower level employees might also lack the ability to transfer your concern to supervisors or the correct department.

 In many situations, you’ll want answers quickly.
 This could be because of a key bet, a change in odds, or the imminent start of a game.
-Therefore, we recommend using the chat function before signing up to a sportsbook.
+Therefore, we recommend trying the chat function before signing up at any sportsbook.
 See how they act, ask for a perk, get a feel for how customer-friendly and proactive the site is.
 Though we highly recommend reading sportsbook reviews, nothing beats first-hand experience.